Pediatric Neurological Conditions we Treat

 Glioma is a form of cancer that develops from glial cells of the brain - those cells which support and nourish the neurons.

-Astrocytes are star-shaped cells that are part of a glial network of supportive and nourishing tissue within the brain.
-One rare form of malignant tumor that grows and infiltrates aggressively from these cells and which spreads over the top and throughout the brain is known as gliomatosis cerebri.
+A rare form of malignant tumor that grows and infiltrates astrocyte cells and which spreads over the top and throughout the brain.

 Glucose transporter type 1 is a rare genetic disorder where the protein that is necessary to carry glucose from the bloodstream into the brain is lacking.